WHAT IS A CLINICAL VERIFIER?

 VERIFIER ELIGIBILITY REQUIREMENTS

-Verifiers must work at the facility where the candidate performs the clinical procedures.
+Verifiers must work at the facility where the candidate performs the clinical procedures or be affiliated with the facility through an educational program.
 Other eligibility requirements for verifiers differ, depending on the discipline of the credential the candidate is pursuing.
 Check the Clinical Experience Requirement document for the discipline you are pursuing to learn more.

 If you’re acting as a clinical verifier, be sure to carefully review any procedures the candidate submits.
 While you don’t need to have witnessed the procedures, make sure you check for the following:

 - The candidate completed the procedure according to ARRT’s clinical experience requirements for their discipline AND your facility protocols

 - The candidate was employed at your facility (or was authorized to perform the procedures at your facility on the dates entered)